Electing under section 217

 Note

-An approved Form NR5 is valid for 5 tax years.
+An approved Form NR5 is valid for five tax years.
 However, if your situation changes during this period, you may need to file a new Form NR5.
 For more information, see Form NR5 – 5-year Administrative Policy.

-The CRA will your completed Form NR5 to determine if a section 217 election will benefit you.
+The CRA will use your completed Form NR5 to determine if a section 217 election will benefit you.

-If the election is beneficial for you, the CRA will authorize your Canadian payer(s) to reduce the amount of non‑resident tax withheld from your benefits during the approval period.
+If the election is beneficial for you, the CRA will authorize your Canadian payers to reduce the amount of non‑resident tax withheld from your benefits during the approval period.

 Forms and Publications